-Abralon pads, Mirka pads and TruCut sanding pads are used to adjust the bowling ball’s surface.
-The lower-grit sanding pad, the earlier the ball hooks down lane.
-Conversely, the higher the number sanding pad the later the bowling ball hooks down lane.
+Abralon pads, Mirka pads, and TruCut sanding pads are used to adjust the bowling ball’s surface.
+The lower the grit on the sanding pad, the earlier the ball will hook down lane.
+Conversely, the higher the grit, the later the bowling ball hooks down lane.

 Gold Coach and Bowler Development Lead at Bowlersmart Richard Shockley and Silver Level Coach Dan Triske explain how to apply different grit abralon pads to a bowling ball and demonstrate how it affects the bowling ball on the lane.

 We took a bowling ball with a shiny finish and threw it down lane.
 It hit the 13 at the arrows and 7 board down lane at the breakpoint and the result was a strike.